openremote/documentation/docs/user-guide/gateways-and-devices/connect-esp32-or-esp8266-using-mqtt.md

 </details>

 This Code is for an ESP32.
-In case you use an ESP8266, change the WiFi Library. #include &lt;ESP8266WiFi.h> (see code)
+In case you use an ESP8266, change the Wi-Fi Library. #include &lt;ESP8266WiFi.h> (see code)

 For ESP8266 SSL Connection, you need a fingerprint of your Server Certificate Example:
 `"static const char *fingerprint PROGMEM = "00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00";"`